ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 How to install the benchmark driver :
 -----------------------------------------------------------------------------------------------------------------------------------------------

-Save the disitribution jar file to a folder of choice, then extract from it following items :
+Save the distribution jar file to a folder of choice, then extract from it following items :
     - test.properties - contains configuration parameters for running the benchmark
     - definitions.properties
     - the folder data/ - contains required ontologies, reference data and query templates